 The cost of a facelift in the Roseville, Sacramento, and Auburn area can be highly variable depending on the type of facial procedure you will be having as well as whether or not other treatments are recommended, such as laser, eyelid procedures, peels, or other non-surgical treatments.
-A full facelift starts around $9,700; however, we are not able to give you exact facelift prices until you have consulted with Dr. Freed.
-At Freed Plastic Surgery we include the following in the cost of a facelift:
+We are not able to give you exact facelift prices until you have consulted with Dr. Freed, however, at Freed Plastic Surgery we include the following in the cost of a facelift:

 - Dr. Freed’s professional fee

 - Pre and post-op appointments and all follow-up appointments

 Dr. Freed has an on-site medical spa, which allows him to offer a special gift to each of his cosmetic patients as well as providing a 10% savings on all services and treatments for one year following your cosmetic surgery.